top of page

 The most recent composition events include the world premiere recording of Asiya’s concerto for alto saxophone and piano, Poéme, performed by Thomas Giles and Liana Pailodze Harron; the publication of her transcription of Rachmaninoff's cello sonata; the premiere of her Piano Quintet ‘I marvel at the sky’, commissioned by the Third Dimension Music Festival; and the premiere of Con Brio for two pianos, performed with her duo partner Ilya Kazantsev as a part of the Dranoff Two Piano Foundation series.

 An avid chamber musician, Asiya collaborates with a wide array of musicians.
-Her partners include David Shifrin, the Hermitage Piano Trio, Milena Pajaro-van de Stadt, Svetoslav Stoyanov, Giora Schmidt, and Alexander Fiterstein.
+Her partners include David Shifrin, the Hermitage Piano Trio, Milena Pajaro-van de Stadt, Rodney Marsalis, Svetoslav Stoyanov, Giora Schmidt, and Alexander Fiterstein.
 She regularly performs as part of the '88 by 20' piano duo with her friend and former classmate, Grammy-nominated pianist Ilya Kazantsev.

 Uninhibited in her artistic expression, Asiya is also sought after her work as a visual artist and poet.
 Her uncompromising dedication to the arts have culminated in several projects featuring original poetry and visual art that serve as interpretive commentary for a particular cycle of piano works.
 These cycles include Liszt’s Transcendental Etudes, Bach’s Well-Tempered Clavier, Tchaikovsky’s 18 Morceaux, Op.
 72, and, most recently, Mussorgsky's Pictures at an Exhibition.
 Asiya's live performances of these compositions have astounded audiences and organizers alike.